 In the meantime, the government was pulling insurmountable efforts to provide various testing kits and amenities.
 The government fabricated a total of 10 laboratories in all the provinces.
-RDT (Rapid Diagnostic Test) was made available to all of the districts whereas due to limited availability of PCR (Polymerase Chain Reaction), this test was performed on the quarantined citizen who had just returned from a foreign land or to the people who had shreds of evidence of contact tracing on them.
+RDT (Rapid Diagnostic Test) was made available to all of the districts whereas due to limited availability of PCR (Polymerase Chain Reaction), this test was performed on the quarantined citizen who had just returned from a foreign land or on the people who had shreds of evidence of contact tracing on them.
 Thus, by the first week of June, about a hundred thousand people were tested via RDT and PCR tests.
-The situation was getting much worse day by day, and the total active cases hit a figure of 10,000 lately in the month of June and the death tally increased up to 30 in number.
+The situation was getting much worse daily, and the total active cases hit a figure of 10,000 in the month of June and the death tally increased to 30 in number.
 Apart from this, our government officials diligently worked in order to deport tourists stuck in Nepal in their own home country.
 In the final week of March, hundreds of foreigners were rescued, and they were transferred to their own country through a safe passage.

-The situation is unimaginable to date; around 9,000 people are the prey to this virus, the economy is sinking, people are going through tough times, the overall nation is in a state of fallen spirits.
+The situation is unimaginable to date; around 9,000 people are the prey to this virus, the economy is sinking, people are going through tough times, and the overall nation is in a state of fallen spirits.
 However, the government is trying to get rid of this lethal virus.
-It is estimated that 2.61 million people were vaccinated with the first dose of COVID shield.
+It is estimated that 2.61 million people were vaccinated with the first dose of the COVID shield.
 Similarly, we have received 1 million doses of COVID shield from India and 1 million doses of Vero cell from China which has been vaccinated to about 5% of the total population.
 Another great news arrived late at the starting of July, the Chinese government pleaded to help with 8 million doses of Vero Cell.
-On 12th July 2021, the US ambassador handed about 1.5 million doses of Johnson and Johnson vaccines to the Ministry of Health and Population (MOHP).
+On July 12, 2021, the US ambassador handed about 1.5 million doses of Johnson and Johnson vaccines to the Ministry of Health and Population (MOHP).
 It is estimated that around 10 million people will be affected by those available vaccines.
 Side by side some efforts are made to entice tourists to our country.
 In the starting week of July, the government has uplifted the limit of local flights.
 The number of international flights is going to increase.
-Citizens from China, India, Qatar, Foreigners are allowed to permit in Nepal and an additional number of nations will be added soon.
+Citizens from China, India, Qatar, and Foreigners are allowed to permit in Nepal and an additional number of nations will be added soon.
 However, travelers need to follow the strict protocol; they must exhibit a negative test of PCR within 72 hours and if they are vaccinated, they must show proof.
 Further mandatory 5-7 days quarantine is needed for a safe passage of travel in the country while you are double vaccinated.
 If you are non-Covid-19 vaccinated, you are not allowed to travel to Nepal.
 There are some positive signs ahead of us to travel freely.

 Lately we all human beings have gone through the worst period of our life; we have not been able to enjoy our life to the fullest.
-But these times will eventually come to an end, we will travel more in the serene land of Nepal and together we will be forgetting every low of our life, and we will rejuvenate again in a small paradise of the world.
-Still have to check it out about COVID 19 and Vaccines in Nepal.
+But these times will eventually come to an end, we will travel more in the serene land of Nepal, and together we will be forgetting every low of our life, and we will rejuvenate again in a small paradise of the world.
+Still have to check out COVID 19 and Vaccines in Nepal.

 Does anyone think to travel to Nepal recently?
 It is totally open and you can get an arrival visa in the airport of Nepal. in fact, you should have double does of vaccinated paper with you and a PCR report within 72 hours.